exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 Previously, my argument for the utility of omitting trailing commas has been that the omission more plainly conveys that a given property is the last in an object.

-Looking back, I think "Wow, what an absurd argument" - as though we can't perceive that by the fact that _the last property is the last property_.
+Looking back, I think *Wow, what an absurd argument* — as though we can't perceive that by the fact that _the last property is the last property_.
 We don't need an additional visual aid to convey that.
 And so, I've changed my tune.

 Sure, the trailing comma looks a bit awkward, but my inner John Stuart Mill says the utility of the trailing comma far supersedes the cleanliness (rather, lack thereof).